 Before hopping straight into your next role, consider taking time to recharge and reflect on future career paths.
 “While finding a replacement job right after you got made redundant can be good for you financially, it may be better for your long-term career journey and profile to take your time to plan your next move carefully,” Vorubsorn advises.
 “Making a bad career move now can call your employment history into question.”

 Vorubsorn adds, “Being made redundant can actually provide us with a chance to really take a break from a long period of hard work, to reflect and pursue what you are really passionate about.
+It is also an opportunity for you to rediscover and upskill yourself.
 Having said that, do have a solid plan and timeline as well, so you know when to end your break and get started on your next job search.”

 In a similar vein, Alex says, “Redundancy is difficult, but it can also be an opportunity to make positive changes.”
 Taking the time to reassess your career and work-life balance can help you to identify what you want from your next role and employer.
 For example, you may want more flexibility than you were previously offered or a shorter commute.